open-policy-agent/gatekeeper-library/website/docs/block-endpoint-edit-default-role.md

 ---
 id: block-endpoint-edit-default-role
-title: Kubernetes Block Endpoint Edit Default Role
+title: Block Endpoint Edit Default Role
 ---

-# Kubernetes Block Endpoint Edit Default Role
+# Block Endpoint Edit Default Role

 ## Description
 Many Kubernetes installations by default have a system:aggregate-to-edit ClusterRole which does not properly restrict access to editing Endpoints.
 This ConstraintTemplate forbids the system:aggregate-to-edit ClusterRole from granting permission to create/patch/update Endpoints.